james-bird/blender-pushover/README.md

 Sends either a text notification or the image too.

 ## Installation
-Download and install add-on using .zip file which is just the zipped contents of the repository.
-Then add Pushover user name and token in preferences.
-The add-on behaviour is configured in the "Render Properties" tab.
+Download and install add-on using .zip file in [releases](https://github.com/james-bird/blender-pushover/releases), which is just the zipped contents of the repository.
+Then add Pushover user name and token in Blender add-on preferences.
+The add-on behaviour is configured in the "Render Properties" tab of the UI.

 ## N.B.
 Not extensively tested.
 Working but unfinished.
 Pull requests welcome.